 Zeronoise is the brand through which the Group develops and manufactures communication devices for the racing industry.
-The technologies that have been developed under the ZeronoiseTM brand are focused on audio communication and video.
+The technologies that have been developed under the Zeronoise[TM] brand are focused on audio communication and video.

-The communication devices, such as intercoms, known for their unique design and high performance, are used by professional teams in top rally and rally-raid series.
+The communication devices, such as intercoms, known for their unique design and high performance, are used by professional teams in top rally series, as World Rally Championship (WRC).

-Moreover, Zeronoise developed the world first in-helmet camera for real-time TV broadcasting homologated with a helmet by FIA: it is the Driver's Eye, which made its debut in Formula E in 2020 and in Formula 1 in 2021.
+Moreover, Zeronoise developed the world first in-helmet camera for real-time TV broadcasting homologated with a helmet by FIA: it is the Driver's Eye, which made its debut in Formula E in 2020 and in Formula 1[®] in 2021.
+Following the positive feedback on this technology, in 2021 an agreement was signed with the F1[®] promoter for the use of the technology in the 2022 season.